rietta/handbag/README.md

 - A Purse can start out belonging to no user at all (an Anonymous purse) and then later be transferred to a User
 - A User can be destroyed and leave its anonymous possessions behind

+### Anonymous Purses
+A *Purse* that does not belong to a *Purse Holder* is called an *Anonymous Purse*.
+It can own possessions in the system like a user would own possessions.
+It is identified by a random UUID and is particular browser session through an encrypted cookie.

+### Every Visitor has a Purse
+By using the Purse pattern, you ensure that every visitor has a *Purse*.
+A registered *User* with an account always has the same *Purse*.
+A visitor with an active *Anonymous Purse* will have the same one until the cookie is cleared or expires and a new *Visitor* will be automatically given an *Anonymous Purse*.

+## Using the Handbag
+### Installation

+`Write this.`

+### In Your User Classes

+`Write this.`

+###

 ## License
 Copyright 2013 Rietta Inc.